© by Rena Klingenberg; all rights reserved.

 Supplies and Tools:

-- 20-gauge round wire; here’s how much wire you’ll need for each of the three sizes shown above:
+- 20-gauge round wire – half hard would be best; here’s how much wire you’ll need for each of the three sizes shown above:

 * For long earwires (70 mm high) – two pieces of wire, each 116 mm long.

 * For medium earwires (45 mm high) – two pieces of wire, each 83 mm long.

 * For short earwires (25 mm high) – two pieces of wire, each 58 mm long.

 - Sharpie marker or other felt-tip pen

 - Round nose pliers

 - Jewelry hammer – rubber, nylon, or rawhide

 - Steel block or other smooth hammering surface

 - Jewelry file or bur cup